-Just like storage NYC operates under certain rules, in order to keep everything safe and in check, so does your refrigerator.
-In order to store your perishable food safely, utilize your fridge as follows:
+Just like storage NYC operates under certain rules, to keep everything safe and in check, and so does your refrigerator.
+To store your perishable food safely, utilize your fridge as follows:

-- Meat, poultry, fish, eggs are all at the top of perishable foods.
+- Meat, poultry, fish, and eggs are all at the top of perishable foods.
 Hence, you should keep them in a refrigerator all the time you are not consuming them.
-Raw meet ought to stay on the lower shelves, neatly covered, in a bowl or tray to catch any leaks.
-Separate cooked meat from raw one.
+Raw meat ought to stay on the lower shelves, neatly covered, in a bowl or tray to catch any leaks.
+Separately cooked meat from raw one.
 Eggs go inside the main part of the fridge where the temperatures are cooler.

 - Dairy products (milk, cheese, yogurt, etc) should share a place next to the eggs, causing them to last longer, due to the favorable temperatures.

 - Condiments can go on the door shelves, being that this is the warmest part of the fridge.